 Clothes tell the story of human history.
 They express culture and subculture and our own personal or ancestral narrative.
 I think about Syria and what tragedies are taking place in that beautiful part of the world and the incredible cost of human lives.
 And among all that, when I view it through this clothing/textiles/cultural heritage prism, I think about the loss and destruction of all those weaving mills and centuries-old souks and the personal belongings…the stuff that stands for a people who live in the cradle of civilization.
 It’s a huge loss of history and culture.

 Clothes are an extension and reflection of our psychic interior and our communal exterior.
-Trump’s regime is divisive and destructive to personal identity and there is no time like now to assert who we are creatively, ancestrally, culturally, politically, etc under what looks like a New World Order.
-Because if we continue to live for love and beauty, and remember and practice who we are, there really isn’t actually a New World Order.
-It’s just a failed attempt.
-Meanwhile, we can still grow flowers in the dark.
+Trump’s regime is divisive and destructive to personal identity and there is no time like now to assert who we are creatively, ancestrally, culturally, and politically.
 That is an expression of resistance.
+Never stop tending your garden of beauty because some flowers can still grow in the dark.

 A hat covers our crown, the highest chakra and summit of our selves.
 It broadcasts who we are, or who we want to tell people we are.
 When we wear it in deference to a god or team, the message to the world is direct, as on a nun or Yankee.
 Or it’s symbolism may be associative.
 The meaning of a chequered keffiyeh can change from an Arab nationalist in Palestine to a hipster in Brooklyn.